 Sylvie's will send you a perfect-condition appraisal of your wines after receiving your valuation request.
 Upon receipt of your approval, the wines will be collected from you on appointment and you will receive a transport schedule from Sylvie's.
 Sylvie's never shows up for the collection of wines without an appointment.

 After receiving and inspecting your wines in Antwerp, you will receive a valuation from Sylvie's of your wines in their current condition.
 If you deliver your own wines to Sylvie's without a valuation request in advance, you will only receive a valuation of your wines in their condition as presented to us, and Sylvie's will give you a period of time in which to respond.
-After receiving your approval, Sylvie's processes your wines and adds them to the catalogue.
+After receiving your approval, Sylvie's continues to process your wines and adds them to the catalogue.
 If the period expires with no response from you, or if you bring in your wines so late that a time frame cannot be given, it will be assumed you have tacitly agreed to auction your wines.

 Sylvie's makes every effort to ensure the optimal satisfaction of its contributors by carefully coordinating all the auction steps to be taken but cannot be held liable for situations of force majeure (e-mail from Sylvie's that ends up in your spam filter, disruptions by internet providers, impact of virus outbreaks etc.)

 When Sylvie's picks up or returns wines to you, your wines are all-risk insured during transport.
 The insured value corresponds to the low estimate of your valuation or an amount agreed upon in writing before shipping.
-This means that you are insured against fire, breakage, theft and all possible damage during transport from door to door.
+This means that you are insured against fire, breakage, theft and any possible damage during transport from door to door.

 In Antwerp, your wine is in all-risk insured storage until the moment of sale.
 Once the hammer has fallen on the wines, the buyer is the new owner and the storage insurance applies to the wines at change of ownership.